 For the reader this research speaks of a unique perspective, considering how body worn location enabled camera technologies are used across society and posing critical considerations for the rapid deployment of these technologies as contributing to significant positive and detrimental concurrent impact on humanity.
 To couple, to decouple, juxtapose, compare or even to consider the duality of western science and it’s abstraction, compartmentalisation as it occurs within a spirituality is enough to challenge many academic common discourses.

-This research is important because I have as a the participant, the researcher experienced first hand the colossal and detrimental impacts of technologies as abstract and industry specific as head worn cameras through to the stultifying stupor of a virtual or augmediated reality.
+This research is important because I have as a participant observer and as the researcher experienced first hand the colossal and detrimental impacts of technologies as abstract and industry specific as head worn cameras through to the stultifying stupor of a virtual or augmediated reality.
 Concurrently I consider myself incredibly lucky to have experienced amazingly profound emotional connections with humans who to this day I have never met via this technology.

 It is with this paradox that I bring forward my own experiences to consider as understanding and further knowledge with an intent to contribute with a positive and progressive outcome generated by almost a decade of listening to others.
 The dystopic reality I see my own children and those of my colleagues as they battle automated monsters, as they salivate, seep in their own urine or fail to adequately socially acknowledge each other drives me to despair yet, I feel that my research points to some very salient realities we must admit to as a society.
 Our blatant disregard for how effective the digital networked effect is on our capacity to listen, to deeply listen, not just hear is at the core to our future success.